Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The fabric layers of rain jackets are intricately designed to offer protection against the elements while ensuring breathability and comfort.
 Typically, rain jackets consist of two or three layers, each serving a specific function:

 • 2-layer: Simplicity reigns.
 These waterproof fabrics utilize a waterproof membrane and an outer face fabric to shield against scuffs and scrapes.
 Often, an internal hanging liner will be used to create a stand-off between the skin and the jacket, which both improves airflow and wicks away moisture.
-The Paclite used in the Outdoor Research Aspire II jacket is an excellent example of a jacket that doesn’t use this lining, in order to save on weight and bulk.
+The Paclite used in the Outdoor Research Aspire 3L jacket is an excellent example of a jacket that doesn’t use this lining, in order to save on weight and bulk.

 • 2.5-layer: A thin protective lining is added to the inside of the waterproof membrane, often laminated, screen printed, or sprayed on.
-This design, found in jackets like Black Diamond Stormline Stretch and REI Co-op Flash Stretch, enhances longevity and breathability by minimizing body oils and dirt that can clog membrane pores.
+This design, found in jackets like Black Diamond Fineline Stretch and REI Co-op Flash Stretch, enhances longevity and breathability by minimizing body oils and dirt that can clog membrane pores.
 However, they may feel clammy in prolonged rain and lack the moisture-wicking properties of three-layer jackets.

 In essence, rain jacket fabric layers are engineered to balance waterproofness, breathability, durability, and comfort for comprehensive all-weather protection.
 When choosing a rain jacket, consider its layer construction and materials to ensure they align with your performance and comfort needs.